Dr. Jason G. GillmoreProfessor of Chemistry

 Outside the college

-Jason enjoys weight-lifting and physical training, reading (mostly popular fiction), travel and enjoying life on the lakeshore year-round with his wife and two young kids.
-They enjoy the lake-effect snow in the winter, the wonderful beaches in the summer, and walking and biking in spring and fall.
+Jason enjoys weight-lifting and physical training, reading (mostly popular fiction), travel and enjoying life on the lakeshore year-round with his wife and school-age son and daughter.
+They genuinely enjoy the lake-effect snow in the winter, the wonderful beaches in the summer, and walking and biking in spring and fall.
 His family is also actively involved at Calvary CRC and Holland Christian Schools’ Rose Park Elementary.

-He is the organizer of the Biennial P3 “Postdoc to PUI Prof” workshop, preparing postdoctoral scholars for faculty careers in chemistry at undergraduate institutions.
-He is the co-organizer of the American Chemical Society’s annual “Postdoc to Faculty” workshop.
+He is the founding organizer of the P3 “Postdoc to PUI Prof” workshop, preparing postdoctoral scholars for faculty careers in chemistry at undergraduate institutions, now organized annually by the American Chemical Society and hosted by a rotating set of PUIs across the nation each spring.
+He is also frequently involved as a panelist or co-organizer of the American Chemical Society’s “Postdoc to Faculty” workshop the weekend preceding each ACS Fall National Meeting.

-Jason is a reviewer for the National Science Foundation, American Chemical Society-Petroleum Research Fund, Research Corporation for Science Advancement, Journal of Organic Chemistry, Journal of Physical Chemistry, Physical Chemistry Chemical Physics, Chemical Educator and Journal of Physical Organic Chemistry.
+Jason is a reviewer for the National Science Foundation, the American Chemical Society-Petroleum Research Fund, Research Corporation for Science Advancement, the M.J.
+Murdock Charitable Trust, CUR chemistry program reviews, Journal of Organic Chemistry, Journal of Physical Chemistry, Physical Chemistry Chemical Physics, Chemical Educator, Journal of Physical Organic Chemistry and Organic Preparations & Procedures International.